The Best Eastern Caribbean Food

 3. Doubles

-Where To Get It: I tried doubles at several places in Trinidad, but my favorite was Dass Doubles Factory for its amazing toppings.
+Where To Get It: I tried doubles at several places in Trinidad, and my favorite was Dass Doubles Factory for its amazing toppings.
 It's a 15-minute drive from the cruise terminal in Port of Spain.
 The rhythmic sounds of the steel pan, the aroma of curry wafting through the air and the lively banter between customers and staff created an atmosphere I will not forget.
+It’s easy to see why doubles have become a staple among traditional Caribbean food options.

 4. Saltfish Cakes